 Vocational Education and Training (VET) courses are offered as part of the Higher School Certificate (HSC) or Record of School Achievement (RoSA).
-VET courses are designed to deliver workplace-specific skills and knowledge and cover a wide range of careers and industries.
+VET courses are designed to deliver workplace specific skills and knowledge and cover a wide range of careers and industries.
 VET courses for secondary students are developed by NSW Educational Standards Authority (NESA) and are based on national training packages.

-VET courses allow students to gain both HSC or RoSA qualifications and a national qualification or a statement of attainment recognised throughout Australia as part of the Australian Qualification Framework (AQF).
-These qualifications are widely recognised by industry, employers and tertiary training providers and universities and will assist students to progress to various education and training sectors and employment.
+VET courses allow students to gain an HSC or RoSA and a national qualification or statement of attainment as part of the Australian Qualification Framework (AQF).
+These qualifications are widely recognised by industry, employers, tertiary training providers and universities and will assist students to progress to various education and training sectors and employment.

-Public Schools NSW, Ultimo is accredited as a Registered Training Organisation (RTO 90072) to deliver and assess VET qualifications to secondary students.
+Public Schools NSW RTOs are accredited to deliver and assess VET qualifications to secondary students.
 It is mandatory for all students studying a VET course to create a Unique Student Identifier (USI) upon enrolment.
 Students will require a form of identification for the creation of the USI.
 Examples include a Medicare Card, Australian Birth Certificate, Driver's License or a valid Passport.

 Assessment in all VET courses is competency based.
-The student is assessed on what they can do (the skills) and what they know (the knowledge) that will equip them in the workplace.
+The student is assessed on what they can do (skills) and what they know (knowledge) to equip them in the workplace.
 Students are either deemed "competent" or "not yet competent" by the teacher.
-Students who have successfully achieved competency will have the skills and knowledge to complete workplace activities in a range of different situations and environments, to an industry standard of performance expected in the workplace.
+Students who have successfully achieved competency will have the skills and knowledge to complete workplace activities in a range of different situations and environments, to an industry standard expected in the workplace.

-Competency-based assessment materials are designed to ensure each learner has achieved all the outcomes (skills and knowledge) to the level of the qualification.
-Competency-based training is based on performance standards that have been set by industry.
-Students will receive documentation showing any competencies achieved for the VET course undertaken.
+Assessment materials are designed to ensure each learner has the opportunity to achieve outcomes to the level of the qualification.
+Students will receive documentation showing all competencies achieved for the VET course undertaken.